-Romania: OMV Petrom to invest 60 million euros in new petrol production facility21.
-March 2017. / SEE Energy News
+Romania: OMV Petrom to invest 60 million euros in new petrol production facility, SEE Energy News

 Romanian oil and gas company OMV Petrom, a subsidiary of Austrian OMV Group, announced that it will invest 60 million euros in the new facility for converting liquid petroleum gas (LPG) into petrol.
 It will be built within the Petrobrazi refinery and should be operational in 2019.